CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 ### Task 4: Train the model

+In this task, you will learn how to train the model in your **Conversational Language Understanding (CLU)** app to improve its ability to recognize and understand user intents, utterances, and entities.

 Now you're ready to use the intents and entities you have defined to train the conversational language model for your app.

 1. On the left hand side of Language Studio, select **Training jobs**, then select **+ Start a training job**.